Senior Associate Rector for Program

 In his environmental work, he researched and wrote for the Presidential Climate Action Project – a menu of policy options that was presented to President Obama and informed that administration’s climate action.
 He also built an Environmental Justice curriculum for the Episcopal Diocese of Los Angeles and served on the presiding bishop’s delegation to the UN climate summits in France, Morocco, and Germany.

 As a teacher, Andy is passionate about local and global partnerships, aiming to love God, love our neighbors, and change the world.
-Beyond work, he loves running, dogs, cooking, and rooting for the Minnesota Twins.
+Beyond work, he loves running, dogs, tennis, cooking, and rooting for the Minnesota Twins.